genesis-worlds/governance/CIPS/cip-1.md

 ## CIP Types

-There are three types of CIP:
+There are four types of CIP:

 - A **Standards Track CIP** describes any change that affects most or all Genesis implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Genesis.
 Standards Track CIPs consist of three parts—a design document, an implementation, and (if warranted) an update to the [formal specification].
 Furthermore, Standards Track CIPs can be broken down into the following categories:
   - **Core**: improvements requiring a consensus fork (e.g. [CIP-5](./cip-5.md), [CIP-101](./cip-101.md)), as well as changes that are not necessarily consensus critical but may be relevant to [“core dev” discussions](https://github.com/FIXME/pm) (for example, [CIP-90], and the miner/node strategy changes 2, 3, and 4 of [CIP-86](./cip-86.md)).
   - **Networking**: includes improvements around [devp2p] ([CIP-8](./cip-8.md)) and [Light Genesis Subprotocol], as well as proposed improvements to network protocol specifications of [whisper] and [swarm].
   - **Interface**: includes improvements around client [API/RPC] specifications and standards, and also certain language-level standards like method names ([CIP-6](./cip-6.md)) and [contract ABIs].
-The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an CIP is submitted to the CIPs repository.
+The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before a CIP is submitted to the CIPs repository.
   - **ERC**: application-level standards and conventions, including contract standards such as token standards ([ERC-20](./cip-20.md)), name registries ([ERC-137](./cip-137.md)), URI schemes, library/package formats, and wallet formats.

 - A **Meta CIP** describes a process surrounding Genesis or proposes a change to (or an event in) a process.
 Process CIPs are like Standards Track CIPs but apply to areas other than the Genesis protocol itself.
 They may propose an implementation, but not to Genesis's codebase; they often require community consensus; unlike Informational CIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Genesis development.
 Any meta-CIP is also considered a Process CIP.

 - An **Informational CIP** describes an Genesis design issue, or provides general guidelines or information to the Genesis community, but does not propose a new feature.
 Informational CIPs do not necessarily represent Genesis community consensus or a recommendation, so users and implementers are free to ignore Informational CIPs or follow their advice.

 It is highly recommended that a single CIP contain a single key proposal or new idea.
 The more focused the CIP, the more successful it tends to be.
-A change to one client doesn't require an CIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.
+A change to one world doesn't require a CIP; a change that affects multiple worlds, or defines a standard for multiple apps to use, does.

-An CIP must meet certain minimum criteria.
+A CIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 ## CIP Work Flow

-### Shepherding an CIP
+### Shepherding a CIP

 Parties involved in the process are you, the champion or *CIP author*, the [*CIP editors*](#cip-editors), and the [*Genesis Core Developers*](https://github.com/FIXME/pm).

 Before you begin writing a formal CIP, you should vet your idea.
 Ask the Genesis community first if an idea is original to avoid wasting time on something that will be rejected based on prior research.
 It is thus recommended to open a discussion thread on [the Genesis forum] to do this, but you can also use [one of the Genesis Gitter chat rooms], [the Genesis subreddit] or [the Issues section of this repository].

-Once the idea has been vetted, your next responsibility will be to present (by means of an CIP) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
+Once the idea has been vetted, your next responsibility will be to present (by means of a CIP) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your CIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
 For example, the work required for implementing a Core CIP will be much greater than for an ERC and the CIP will need sufficient interest from the Genesis client teams.
 Negative community feedback will be taken into consideration and may prevent your CIP from moving past the Draft stage.

 ### Core CIPs